 As the director of a UK limited company, there are certain statutory duties and obligations imposed on you by the Companies Act 2006.
-Fail to meet these obligations and you risk being fined, prosecuted and disqualified.
+Fail to meet these obligations and you risk being fined, prosecuted or disqualified.

 What are the Duties of a Limited Company Director?

 The directors of a company are in charge of the management of the business on a day-to-day basis.
-They must make operational decisions to ensure the company meets its strategic objectives.
-As a director, you work as an agent of the company appointed by the shareholders.
-A key part of that is to participate in board meetings to make decisions that fulfil the company’s obligations.
+They must make operational decisions to ensure the company meets its strategic objectives and legal responsibilities.

 7 Duties of Directors in Company Law